neilb14/featurewise/README.md

 budgets.

 FeatureWise was built to target some specific needs for software innovation accounting.
-Currently FeatureWise provides some of the more important metrics for segmentation or cohort analysis.
+Currently FeatureWise provides some of the more fundamental metrics such as usage counts and durations.
 It is not a robust tool like you'd find with a big vendor but hey - it's free!

 Getting Started
 ===============
-You're going to need Visual Studio and .NET 4.5.
-But you've probably already got that if you're running a .NET app.

-FeatureWise is an ASP.NET MVC4 application (with some WebAPI stuffs).
+FeatureWise is an ASP.NET MVC4 application (with a dash of WebAPI).
 So you can host it right in IIS, or on Azure.
+To get started you're going to need Visual Studio with .NET 4.5 and SQLServer.

-There is also a client piece which you can embed in your application.
+There is also a client library which you can embed in your application.
 The client provides a simple API for you to send usage events off to the server.
 Configuration of the client is fairly simple, just define the hostname of your server in the FeatureWise.Hostname configuration property of your App.Config.
 There is a singleton called FeatureWise that you will use to track usage events in your application.
 For example: